How to Safely Remove a Broken Locking Pin Back

 Step-by-Step Removal Guide:

-Use needle-nose pliers to firmly grasp the broken base still attached to the pin.
-Pro tip: Wrap the pliers' jaws with masking tape to prevent scratching your pin's finish. -
+Use needle-nose pliers to firmly grasp the broken cylindrical tube that still attached to the pin.

-Gently rock the pin back side-to-side (not twisting!) to break the lock mechanism's grip.
-Think of it like loosening a tight bottle cap - small, controlled movements work best. -
+Gently pull the cylindrical tube and rock the pin back side-to-side (not twisting!) to release the lock mechanism's grip.
+Think of it like loosening a tight bottle cap - small, controlled movements work best, in this way, you can easily remove the broken locking pin back.

-If the back won't budge, carefully use wire cutters to:-
+If it is difficult to grip the cylindrical tube, carefully use wire cutters to:

-Make small cuts in the broken back (like sectioning a pie) to relieve tension
+• Make small cuts in the broken back (like sectioning a pie) to break itcrush the body to break the pin back

-Before using a locking pin back, test the durability of the small disc (pull tab) on the back by pulling on it firmly several times.
-Do not use the locking pin back if the disc shows any signs of looseness.
-Only use locking backs with a secure disc to protect your badge
+• Before using a locking pin back, test its durability by pulling on the small disc (pull tab) on the back firmly several times.
+Do not use the locking pin back if the disc shows any signs of looseness or the inner parts fall out.
+Only use locking pin back with reliable assemble to protect your pin badge

-Consider upgrading to higher-quality locking backs (look for brass construction)
+• Consider upgrading to better quality locking backs (look for durable reinfored construction)

 When to Call a Pro: